Corson’s Inlet State

 residential wildlife species.
 Corson’s Inlet is extremely

 popular for hiking, fishing, crabbing, boating and sunbathing.
+No swimming is allowed.

 Through the Carry-In/Carry-Out Program you can help us keep the parks clean and beautiful by carrying out the trash you carry in.
 Please bring a biodegradable bag with you when visiting to take your trash home.
 Thank you for your cooperation and remember to recycle.